IEEE 802.11: 802.11ad

-IEEE 802.11ad is an amendment that defines a new physical layer for 802.11 networks to operate in the 60 GHz millimeter wave spectrum.
-This frequency band has significantly different propagation characteristics than the 2.4 GHz and 5 GHz bands where Wi-Fi networks operate.
+IEEE 802.11ad is an amendment that defines a new physical layer for 802.11 networks to operate in the 60-GHz millimetre-wave spectrum.
+This frequency band has significantly different propagation characteristics than the 2.4 GHz and 5-GHz bands where Wi-Fi networks operate.
 Products implementing the 802.11ad standard are sold under the WiGig brand name, with a certification program developed by the Wi-Fi Alliance.
 The peak transmission rate of 802.11ad is 7 Gbit/s.

+The WiGig standard was announced in 2009; IEEE 802.11ad was ratified and published in December 2012.

-IEEE 802.11ad is a protocol used for very high data rates (about 8 Gbit/s) and for short range communication (about 1–10 meters).
+IEEE 802.11ad is used for very high data rates (about 8 Gbit/s) and for short-range communication (about 1–10 metres).

 TP-Link announced the world's first 802.11ad router in January 2016.

-The WiGig standard as of 2021 has been published after being announced in 2009 and added to the IEEE 802.11 family in December 2012.

 802.11af

 IEEE 802.11af, also referred to as "White-Fi" and "Super Wi-Fi", is an amendment, approved in February 2014, that allows WLAN operation in TV white space spectrum in the VHF and UHF bands between 54 and 790 MHz.
-It uses cognitive radio technology to transmit on unused TV channels, with the standard taking measures to limit interference for primary users, such as analog TV, digital TV, and wireless microphones.
+It uses cognitive radio technology to transmit on unused TV channels, with the standard taking measures to limit interference for primary users, such as analogue TV, digital TV, and wireless microphones.
 Access points and stations determine their position using a satellite positioning system such as GPS, and use the Internet to query a geolocation database (GDB) provided by a regional regulatory agency to discover what frequency channels are available for use at a given time and position.
 The physical layer uses OFDM and is based on 802.11ac.
-The propagation path loss as well as the attenuation by materials such as brick and concrete is lower in the UHF and VHF bands than in the 2.4 GHz and 5 GHz bands, which increases the possible range.
+The propagation path loss as well as the attenuation by materials such as brick and concrete is lower in the UHF and VHF bands than in the 2.4- and 5-GHz bands, which increases the possible range.
 The frequency channels are 6 to 8 MHz wide, depending on the regulatory domain.
 Up to four channels may be bonded in either one or two contiguous blocks.
 MIMO operation is possible with up to four streams used for either space–time block code (STBC) or multi-user (MU) operation.
 The achievable data rate per spatial stream is 26.7 Mbit/s for 6 and 7 MHz channels, and 35.6 Mbit/s for 8 MHz channels.
 With four spatial streams and four bonded channels, the maximum data rate is 426.7 Mbit/s for 6 and 7 MHz channels and 568.9 Mbit/s for 8 MHz channels.

 802.11-2016

 IEEE 802.11-2016 which was known as IEEE 802.11 REVmc, is a revision based on IEEE 802.11-2012, incorporating 5 amendments (11ae, 11aa, 11ad, 11ac, 11af).
-In addition, existing MAC and PHY functions have been enhanced and obsolete features were removed or marked for removal.
+In addition, existing MAC and PHY functions have been enhanced, and obsolete features were removed or marked for removal.
 Some clauses and annexes have been renumbered.